 PMPP Physical Maximum Print Position.
-The longest line
+The longest line the

-the printer is capable of printing.
-This differs from MPP in that the printer may be capable of printing lines 132 characters wide (PMPP), but the print job is only 80 characters wide (MPP).
-(See also MPP.)

-A unit of length in printing and typography, used to point

-specify type sizes, heights of font characters, etc. There are 72 points in a vertical inch; thus, one point equals 1/72 inch, or approximately 0.0138 inch.
+printer is capable of printing.
+This differs from MPP in that the printer may be capable of printing lines 132 characters wide (PMPP), but the print job is only 80 characters wide point A unit of length in printing and typography, used to specify type sizes, heights of font characters, etc. There are 72 points in a vertical inch; thus, one point equals 1/72 inch, or approximately 0.0138 inch.
 Some examples of point sizes are: This is 8 point type.
 This manual is printed in 10 point type.
 This is 14 point type.